 The MySQL server always restarts after an update by Yum.
-Once the server restarts, run mysql_upgrade to check and possibly resolve any incompatibilities between the old data and the upgraded software. mysql_upgrade also performs other functions; see mysql_upgrade - Check and Upgrade MySQL Tables for details.
+Prior to MySQL 8.0.16, run mysql_upgrade after the server restarts to check and possibly resolve any incompatibilities between the old data and the upgraded software. mysql_upgrade also performs other functions; for details, see mysql_upgrade - Check and Upgrade MySQL Tables.
+As of MySQL 8.0.16, this step is not required, as the server performs all tasks previously handled by mysql_upgrade.